No items found.

 • Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

+The attached table lists all the drinking water contaminants that we detected during the 2022 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
+Unless otherwise noted, the data presented in this table is from testing done January 1 – December 31, 2022.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.

 Substance